 Sign up bonus

-The current Paddy Power new customer offer provides you with a simple £20 risk free bet to get you started.
+The current Paddy Power new customer offer provides you with a simple £10 free bet to get you started.
 Significant terms for this offer laid out by Paddy Power are found below

 3 – Ladbrokes app